 The SutureLoc implant is an all-suture, knotless anchor specifically designed for joint-line fixation of the meniscus root.
 This revolutionary anchor eliminates the need for a posterior medial portal, which is commonly used in direct tibial fixation techniques, making the repair more reproducible.
-The 2.4 mm cannulated drill pin leaves more bone intact while delivering the SutureLassoTM wire directly to the footprint of the meniscal root.
-Once the anchor has been passed, a variety of stitch patterns can be used on the 2 repair sutures.
+The 2.4 mm cannulated drill pin leaves more bone intact while delivering the SutureLasso[TM] wire directly to the footprint of the meniscal root.
+After anchor passage, the 2 repair sutures can be configured using multiple stitch patterns.
 The knotless technology is retensionable, allowing surgeons to dial in their repair.